29 Beautiful RV Makeovers with Unpainted Cabinets

 Professional RV renovator Rachel of @RV.Family.Reno painted the walls white and added vinyl plank flooring.
 I particularly love the added hanging lights over the kitchen bar.

 Painting the walls, ceiling, and slide-out trim bright white also makes everything feel light and spacious.
-Replacing the cabinet handles, kitchen faucet, and living room wall sconce with modern brass hardware gives the RV an updated look that can easily be changed if brass goes back out of style.
+Replacing the cabinet handles, kitchen faucet, and lighting gives the RV an updated look for a fraction of the work as painting!

 So many great options.
 Honestly, I am far too lazy to paint the cabinets.
 I’m just painting the walls and that is enough work for me. 😉